wforbes/Omnia/README.md

 # Omnia
-Retro 2D Role-Playing Video Game that blends the Fantasy, Sci-Fi, and Steam-Punk genres.
+Retro 2D Role-Playing Video Game targeted for the PC, Mac, Linux, and Android.

-Targeting the PC, Mac, Linux, and Android platforms.
 Written using Java and JavaFX.

-(Readme last updated: 1/5/2020)
+(Readme last updated: 1/9/2020)

 ![Screenshots of Omnia version 0.0.1](https://wforbes.net/wp-content/uploads/2020/12/screens_v0-0-1-1024x762.png)

 ## Project
-Omnia is a 2D 'Retro' Role-Playing Game written in Java.
+Omnia is a 2D 'Retro' Role-Playing Game, written in Java.
 I'm working on it so that I can practice programming in Java, experiment with ideas, and have fun.
-My girlfriend is an author and creative writing teacher so I'll also be collaborating with her for writing the game script and storyline.
+My girlfriend is an author and creative writing teacher so I'll also be collaborating with her for writing the game's script and storyline.

 This is truly a passion project.
-Instead of using a sophisticated game engine like Unreal, Unity, Godot, or GameMaker I thought I would get the most out of developing the engine myself by reading/watching game tutorials/devlogs, getting inspiration from game libraries, and inventing the systems myself.
+Instead of using a sophisticated game engine like Unreal, Unity, Godot, or GameMaker I thought I would get the most out of developing the engine myself by reading/watching game tutorials/devlogs, getting inspiration from game libraries, and inventing systems on my own.

 ### Goals
 My core goals are focused on: